1.0 Policy Purpose

-The Provost has final authority for compliance with this COI Research Policy.
-Consistent with this responsibility, the Provost has delegated authority to the Vice President for Research to serve as the University’s designated Institutional Official responsible for implementation and compliance with this COI Research Policy and all applicable COI laws, regulations, and external policies.
+The Provost has final authority over this COI Research Policy.
+Consistent with this responsibility, the Provost has delegated authority to the Vice President for Research to serve as the University’s designated Institutional Official responsible for implementation and ensuring compliance with this COI Research Policy and all applicable COI laws, regulations and external policies.

 3.2 Conflict of Interest Reporting

-Investigators are required to report to the University Financial Interests, Outside Professional Activities, and any other interests, as requested, that could affect or appear to affect their Research, including their Significant Financial Interests that reasonably appear to be related to their professional expertise and Institutional Responsibilities.
+Investigators are required to report to the University Financial Interests, Outside Professional Activities, and any other interests or activities, as requested, that could affect or appear to affect their Research, including their Significant Financial Interests that reasonably appear to be related to their professional expertise and Institutional Responsibilities.
 Conflict of Interest (COI) reporting is completed annually and at various transactional points, as outlined below.

 - Annual Reporting: Investigators must submit a COI Reporting Form annually in accordance with the University’s reporting procedures and time frames.